Schwinger dark matter production: Introduction

-At the end of inflation and the onset of reheating, which we assume instantaneous, we have an energy density in the dark sector which is dominated by the dark electric field along with a tiny seed of Schwinger produced dark electrons.~Schwinger production continues after reheating, but becomes inefficient once the dark electrons become non-relativistic.~At that point the energy density in the Schwinger produced dark electrons is still smaller than that of the dark electric field.~However, from then on the dark electrons begin redshifting like non-relativistic matter and come to dominate the dark sector energy density by the time of matter-radiation equality.~Thus, the final relic abundance is set by the balance between Schwinger pair production and redshifting effects.~Following this evolution we show that Schwinger produced dark electrons can reproduce the observed dark matter relic abundance for masses potentially as light as $\sim 10\,MeV$ and as heavy as $\sim 10^{10}\,GeV$ for Hubble scales at the end of inflation in the range $10^8 - 10^{14}\,GeV$.~We expect the dark electrons to have a power spectrum peaked around the same scales as the dark photon.~This was shown to be at very small scales~\cite{Bastero-Gil:2021wsf}, thus evading constraints on isocurvature coming from measurements of the CMB.
+Following this evolution we show that Schwinger produced dark electrons can reproduce the observed dark matter relic abundance for masses potentially as light as $\sim 0.1$\,eV and as heavy as $\sim 10^{12}$\,GeV.~The dark gauge coupling can range from $\sim 10^{-10} - 1$ while the Hubble scale at the end of inflation can be in the range $\sim (100 - 10^{13})$\,GeV.~We expect the dark electrons to have a power spectrum peaked around the same scales as the dark photon which is at very small scales~\cite{Bastero-Gil:2021wsf}, thus evading constraints on isocurvature coming from measurements of the CMB.

-Interestingly, and perhaps surprisingly, the dark Schwinger production mechanism is viable even in the weak dark electric field regime where backreaction effects can be neglected.~This depends crucially on the fact that it occurs in an expanding background and is not possible in flat space where strong fields are required for efficient Schwinger production.~This feature of the weak field regime in de-Sitter space was explored in various studies~\cite{Frob:2014zka,Kobayashi:2014zza,Hayashinaka:2016qqn,Banyeres:2018aax,Domcke:2018eki,Stahl:2018idd,Sobol:2019xls,Domcke:2019qmm,Sobol:2020frh} examining magnetogenesis.~In these studies the conserved Schwinger current during inflation was computed for both scalars~\cite{Banyeres:2018aax} and fermions~\cite{Hayashinaka:2016qqn}.~We adapt these results to study the evolution of the energy density of the produced dark sector particles averaged over space in order to estimate the parameter space where we can obtain the correct dark matter abundance.
+The Schwinger effect in de-Sitter space has been explored in various studies~\cite{Frob:2014zka,Kobayashi:2014zza,Hayashinaka:2016qqn,Banyeres:2018aax,Domcke:2018eki,Stahl:2018idd,Sobol:2019xls,Domcke:2019qmm,Sobol:2020frh} in the context of magnetogenesis to explain the potential existence of primordial magnetic fields.~In these studies the conserved Schwinger current during inflation was computed for both scalars~\cite{Banyeres:2018aax} and fermions~\cite{Hayashinaka:2016qqn}.~We adapt these results to study the evolution of the energy density of the produced dark sector particles averaged over space in order to estimate the parameter space where we can obtain the correct dark matter abundance.